PelmeenidHapukoorega/Solutions-Architect/Moodul1/Theory/Theory-Identity-access-and-security.md

 * If you understand how Conditional Access reads signals and chooses between allow MFA or block you already thinking like the person who controls the front door of the whole cloud setup the Entra version of a security guard who actually reads the guest list instead of just waving everyone in

+### Summary
+* Makes access decisions based on signals like user device location and app
+* Lets you allow block or require MFA depending on the situation
+* Protects org assets while keeping users productive
+* More flexible than blanket MFA cuz it only challenges when needed
+* Enforces rules during sign in flow automatically
+* Perfect for blocking risky sign ins or unknown locations
+* Can force access only from managed or compliant devices
+* Can require specific approved apps for access
+* Lets admins build “if this then that” security logic without custom code

 ## Azure role based access control